cemrecirak/DSA210-Project/README.md

 ## Machine Learning Modeling

 In order to extend the analysis with predictive capabilities, I implemented a machine learning pipeline to predict the number of items sold per hour using features such as `hour`, `unit_price`, and `guessed_gender`.
+This prediction task was to better understand the shopping pattern of the customers to support campaign scheduling and inventory planning in the e-commerce operations.
 I applied three regression models:

 * Linear Regression
 * Random Forest Regressor